This is the story of two of them: Squiggy and CeCe.

 CeCe: Well, it can help us solve your identity crisis!

-CeCe: You see, the ASCT+B Reporter allows researchers to explore anatomical structures, cell types, and biomarkers that make up different organs.
+CeCe: The ASCT+B Reporter allows researchers to explore anatomical structures, cell types, and biomarkers that make up organs.

 CeCe: The data tables from which the Reporter gets its information are authored and reviewed by experts in their field.